slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -->

 > *"If a man gets lost in the mountains, hundreds will search and often two or three searchers are killed.
 But the next time somebody gets lost, just as many volunteers turn out.
 Poor arithmetic, but very human.
 It runs through all our folklore, all human religions, all our literature—a racial conviction that when one human needs rescue, others should not count the price.
 Weakness?
 It might be the unique strength that wins us a Galaxy."
--- Robert Heinlein*
+-- Robert A. Heinlein [1907]*

 Most people approach each and every year in the exact same way while expecting drastically different results.

+> *"What a misfortune to be a woman!
+And yet, the worst misfortune is not to understand what a misfortune it is."
+-- Soren Kierkegaard [1813]*

 > *"If you feel pain, you’re alive.
 If you feel other people’s pain, you’re a human being."
--- Leo Tolstoy*
+-- Leo Tolstoy [1828]*

-> *"What a misfortune to be a woman!
-And yet, the worst misfortune is not to understand what a misfortune it is."
--- Soren Kierkegaard*
+> *"The pendulum of the mind oscillates between sense and nonsense, not between right and wrong."
+-- Carl Jung [1875]*

 > *"If a man never contradicts himself, the reason must be that he virtually never says anything at all."
--- Erwin Schrodinger*
+-- Erwin Schrodinger [1887]*

-> *"The pendulum of the mind oscillates between sense and nonsense, not between right and wrong."
--- Carl Jung*

 > *"I am lonely, yet not everybody will do.
 I don’t know why, some people fill the gaps and others emphasize my loneliness.
 In reality those who satisfy me are those who simply allow me to live with my «idea of them»."
--- Anaïs Nin*
+-- Anaïs Nin [1903]*

 > *"The American people don’t believe anything until they see it on television."
--- Richard Nixon*
+-- Richard Nixon [1913]*

+> *"I am a deeply superficial person."
+-- Andy Warhol [1928]*

-> *"How to write compelling characters?
-It’s easy, just make them contradictions.
-To be human is to be a contradiction."
+> *"I don’t want to be alone, I want to be left alone."
--- Unknown*
+-- Audrey Hepburn [1929]*

 > *"The problem with people who have no vices is that generally you can be pretty sure they’re going to have some pretty annoying virtues."
--- Elizabeth Taylor*
+-- Elizabeth Taylor [1932]*

-> *"I always worried someone would notice me, and then when no one did, I felt lonely."
--- Curtis Sittenfeld*

-> *"I don’t want to be alone, I want to be left alone."
--- Audrey Hepburn*

 > *"Everybody has a secret world inside of them.
 I mean everybody.
 All of the people in the whole world, I mean everybody — no matter how dull and boring they are on the outside.
 Inside them they’ve all got unimaginable, magnificent, wonderful, stupid, amazing worlds...
 Not just one world.
 Hundreds of them.
 Thousands, maybe."
--- Neil Gaiman*
+-- Neil Gaiman [1960]*

+> *"How to write compelling characters?
+It’s easy, just make them contradictions.
+To be human is to be a contradiction."
+-- Unknown*

+> *"I always worried someone would notice me, and then when no one did, I felt lonely."
+-- Curtis Sittenfeld*

 > *"People aren’t either wicked or noble.
 They’re like chef’s salads, with good things and bad things chopped and mixed together in a vinaigrette of confusion and conflict."
 -- Lemony Snicket*